tfabris/BlueGigaEmpeg/README.md

   and routed so that you can put it back exactly as you found it.

 - Do not disconnect the IDE cable.
-You should be able to set the drive tray aside carefully, without disconnecting the cable.
+You should be able to set the drive tray gently aside, without disconnecting the cable, and also without putting and stress on the cable.

 ####  Jumper the I2S pads to the docking connector wires: